The Great Commandment

 Have you ever noticed some rules are more important than others?
 After all, "Don't bring a knife to school" is really more important than "Don't whisper in class."
 Both are good rules.
 One is just more important than the other.

-How do we know one rule is more important that the other?
+How do we know one rule is more important than the other?
 What rule guides the other rules?
 A scribe once asked Jesus that question.
 The Lord's answer was simple.
 First, love God.
 Then, love others.

 How do we love God?
 By putting him first in our lives.
 We are to show him that we trust him more than anyone else in many ways.
 With our private prayers and our public worship.
 By keeping our promises to him.
 By showing respect for him and his name.
 And by taking an active part in Mass and resting on his day, Sunday.